schandrika/volttron-docs/source/developing-volttron/development-environment/vscode/index.rst

 - Open VSCode.
 - Use the command palette (`Ctrl+Shift+P`) and select **Remote-WSL: New Window**.
 This opens a new VSCode window directly connected to your WSL2 environment.
 - Navigate to the folder containing your cloned VOLTTRON repositories by selecting **File > Open Folder** and navigating to your project directory in WSL2.
+Note: if you are working with multiple WSL2 instances, please refer to the official Visual Studio Code documentation on :doc:`Working with multiple WSL2 distributions <remote-wsl>`.

 VSCode Settings/Configurations
 ==============================